jdevuyst/comprehend/README.md

 ;=> ([1 2])
 ```

-Notice that round brackets `()` in patterns are not interpreted as lists, contrary to [core.match](https://github.com/clojure/core.match).
+Notice that round brackets `()` in patterns are not interpreted as lists, contrary to `core.match`.
 There's no need to as Comprehend considers sequential structures interchangeble, and so you can simply use square brackets `[]` to do pattern matching on lists.
 This has the advantage that functions can be called from within patterns:

 ```clojure
 (c/comprehend (c/indexed-set [0 1] [1 2])